A posteriori existence for the Keller-Segel model via a finite volume - finite element scheme: A posteriori analysis

-The first term will be the convective contribution to the element-wise residual and occurs in the desired estimate.
+The first term will be the convective contribution to the element-wise residual and explicitly enters the desired estimate.
 We write $III_3$ in terms of a sum over the 'intersected' faces and combine it with the leftover term $IV$ to get

 We want to rewrite these double sums in terms of a sum over all 'intersected' faces.
 To this end, we consider two cases: First, we observe that on an interior dual face, i.e. $C \subset S \in S_h^{int}$, we see that $K_T = K$ for the unique $K \in \mathcal{T}_h$ with $C \subset K$.
 Additionally, the gradient of the FE solution $\nabla c_h^n$ jumps across $C$.
 Secondly, on an interior primal face, i.e. $C \subset F \in F_h^{int}$, we see that the gradient of the FE solution $\nabla c_h^n$ does not jump and is well-defined on $C$.
 Additionally, the two sides of $C$ are multiplied by factors $(\mathcal{M}_{K}(\phi) - \phi)$ and $(\mathcal{M}_{L}(\phi) - \phi)$, for the two different primal elements $K,L \in \mathcal{T}_h$ with $F = K \cap L$.
 We thus get